Increase BDNF to level up your brain.

 Recent research indicates that the expression of BDNF may even underlie biological processes related to the inheritance of cognitive traits.
 (R)

 BDNF is implicated with memory, learning, sleep, appetite, and neuronal survival.
+The right diet habits can clear brain fog by increasing BDNF.

 Studies involving developing embryos of rodents show that to increase BDNF stimulates the growth of dendrites and increases the density of cortical neurons in the spine.
-(R)

 Research shows that BDNF regulates the development of neural circuits that influence a range of psychiatric and mood disorders, including depression.
-(R)

 Post-mortem analysis of human subjects suffering from depression at the time of their death displayed decreased levels BDNF in the prefrontal cortex.
-(R)

 Many stress-induced mental disorders that are impacted by lower levels of BDNF that is itself triggered by raised levels of stress hormones.